 The UK proposes the following modifications (the track changes are against the text in document CWG-SFP 3/5 including the track changes in that text):

-Goal 1 – Growth: Enable and foster access to and increased use of telecommunication/ICT
+Goal 1 – Growth: Enable and foster access to and increased use of telecommunication/ICT in support of the digital economy and society

-Recognizing the role of telecommunications/ICTs as a key enabler for social, economic and environmentally sustainable development, ITU will work to enable and foster access to, and increase the use of, telecommunications/ICTs.
-Growth in the use of telecommunications/ICTs has a positive impact on short- and long-term socio-economic development.
-The Union, including its members, is committed to working together and collaborating with all stakeholders in the telecommunication/ICT environment in order to achieve this goal.
+, ITU will work to enable and foster access to, and significantly increase the use of, telecommunications/ICTs.
+Growth in the use of telecommunications/ICTs has a positive impact on short- and long-term socio-economic development, as well as on the growth of the digital economy, towards building an inclusive digital society.
+T

-Goal 2 – Inclusiveness: Bridge the digital divide and provide broadband for all
+Goal 2 – Inclusiveness: Bridge the gaps for an inclusive digital society and provide broadband access ‘leaving no one behind’

-Being committed to ensuring that everyone without exception benefits from telecommunications/ICTs, ITU will work to bridge the digital divide and enable the provision of broadband for all.
-Bridging the digital divide focuses on global telecommunication/ICT inclusiveness, fostering telecommunication/ICT access, accessibility, affordability and use in all countries and regions and for all peoples, including marginal and vulnerable populations, such as women, children, people with different income levels, indigenous peoples, older persons and persons with disabilities.
-The Union will continue to work towards enabling the provision of broadband for all, so everyone can take advantage of these benefits.
+Being committed to ensuring that everyone without exception benefits from telecommunications/ICTs, ITU will work to bridge the digital divides for an inclusive digital society and enable the provision of broadband access for all, leaving no one behind.
+Bridging the digital divide focuses on global telecommunication/ICT inclusiveness, fostering telecommunication/ICT access, accessibility, affordability and use in all countries and regions and for all peoples, including marginal and vulnerable populations, such as women and girls, youth, people with different income levels, indigenous peoples, older persons and persons with disabilities.

-Goal 3 – Sustainability: Manage challenges resulting from telecommunication/ICT development
+Goal 3 – Sustainability: Manage emerging risks and challenges resulting from the rapid growth of telecommunication/ICT

-To promote the beneficial use of telecommunications/ICTs, ITU recognizes the need to manage challenges that emerge from the rapid growth of telecommunications/ICTs.
-The Union focuses on enhancing the sustainable and safe use of telecommunications/ICTs, in close collaboration with all organizations and entities.
+To promote the beneficial use of telecommunications/ICTs, ITU recognizes the need to manage emerging risks and challenges from the rapid growth of telecommunications/ICTs.
+The Union focuses on enhancing high quality, reliable, and resilient networks and systems and the sustainable and safe use of telecommunications/ICTs working effectively in close collaboration with all organizations and entities.
 Accordingly, the Union will work towards minimizing the negative impact of undesired collaterals, such as cybersecurity threats, including potential harm to the most vulnerable parts of society, in particular children, and negative effects on the environment, including e-waste.

-Goal 4 – Innovation: Lead, improve and adapt to the changing telecommunication/ICT environment
+Goal 4 – Innovation: Enable innovation in telecommunication/ICT in support of the digital transformation of society

-The fourth goal of ITU’s strategy for 2016-2019 is innovation: fostering an innovative ecosystem and adapting to the changing telecommunication/ICT environment.
-In the rapidly evolving environment, the goal set by the Union is to contribute to the development of an environment that is sufficiently conducive to innovation, where advances in new technologies and strategic partnerships become a key driver for the post-2015 development agenda.
-The Union recognizes the global need to adapt systems and practices continuously, since technological innovation is transforming the telecommunication/ICT environment.
-The Union recognizes the need to foster engagement and cooperation with other entities and organizations in pursuing that goal.
+Fostering an innovative ecosystem and adapting to the changing telecommunication/ICT environment.
+In the rapidly evolving environment, the Union seeks to contribute to the development of an environment that is sufficiently conducive to innovation, where advances in new technologies become a key driver for the 2030 Agenda for sustainable development.

-Goal 5 –
+Goal 5 –Partnership: Strengthen cooperation among ITU membership, private sector including SMEs, academia, intergovernmental organizations and all other stakeholders in support of the ITU strategic goals

+In order to facilitate the achievement of the above strategic goals, the Union recognizes the need to foster engagement and cooperation among entities, such as Sector Members, academia, private sector, other SDOs, other United Nations entities, international financial institutions, foundations, non-governmental organizations and other relevant partners.
+The Union also recognizes the need to contribute to the global partnership to strengthen the role of telecommunication/ICTs as means of implementation of the Sustainable Development Goals.

 .